Ab00dMD/MIA_Tasks0/README.md

 analyze and design some circuits, and Design a simple H-bridge driver to control the direction of the DC motor using transistors.

 ### Task 3: About Arduino and its circuits
-more about arduino and communications protocals.
+more about Arduino and communications protocols.
 Design an Arduino circuit using TinkerCAD software.
 Dealing with ultrasonic sensors.
-Get more about how to localize robot in an unknown environment and reach a specific position.
+Get more about how to localize a robot in an unknown environment and reach a specific position.

 ### Task 4: About OOP and an introduction to ML
+more about OOP concepts.
+Dealing with Python libraries like pandas, numpy, and matplotlib.
+Create and Train the Linear Regression Model